Sorry (Madonna song): Live performances

 "Sorry" was performed live by the singer and was used as a video interlude on the 2006 Confessions Tour; both versions appeared in The Confessions Tour CD and DVD, released in 2007.
 The performance used the Pet Shop Boys remix version and was part of the second segment.
 As she finished the performance of the song "Isaac", Madonna wore a jacket given to her by the dancers, greeting them one by one.
 It had a theme of female empowerment, with the singer and her female dancers "tear[ing] up the stage before finally taking down the guys in a West-Side-Story-like showdown of boys vs. girls", as referred by Alan Ilagan from Edge Media Network.
 Tom Young from BBC Music called the performance a "delight", while Christopher John Treacy of the Boston Herald said "the bitchy house vibe of Sorry had the entire floor jumping in a unified mass".
 Variety magazine's Phil Gallo observed Madonna transformed the song "into a tour de force from vocals alone".
 According to the staff of The Philadelphia Inquirer, musically the most successful numbers of the show were "those free of too much high-concept staging and blessed with catchy tunes", such as "Sorry".
 On a contrary note, Ed Gonzalez from Slant Magazine felt that the performance of the song was not among the concert's highlights.

 The song was also used as a video interlude in a remixed form.
 The video contained images of many political leaders past and present like Adolf Hitler, Idi Amin Dada, George W. Bush, and Tony Blair.
 Their images flashed across the screen, with text and footage of war atrocities intermingled in between.
 Madonna appeared on the screens wearing her "Sorry" video leotard, and uttered the words "talk is cheap" and "don't speak", along with the music and Bush's lips stuttering.
 Christian John Wikane from PopMatters considered it the singer's "massive 'fuck you'" to those leaders, whereas Corey Moss from MTV News wrote that the montage "managed to knock most of the world's leaders".
 Gonzalez commented that the remix backdrop "feels ecstatic [...] a collage of Godardian weight you can dance too".
 Young described it as a "lowlight" of the tour.
 Similarly, Leslie Gray Streeter of The Palm Beach Post considered the interlude "just seemed out of place", while Kitty Empire, writer for The Observer, called Madonna's political points on the show a "little one-dimensional", assuming its message was: "Bad things are bad.
 Politicians are making them worse.
 These are easy, woolly points to score."
-During the first Mexico City concert of 2008's Sticky & Sweet Tour, on November 29, Madonna did an a capella rendition of "Sorry" per the crowd's request.
+In 2008, the song was performed a capella after a request from the audience on her Sticky & Sweet Tour on November 29 in Mexico City, and December 11 in Santiago.
 In February 2022, amid the Russo-Ukrainian War, the singer shared an edit of the video, which went viral, through her social media accounts, while expressing support for Ukraine.